ABS Bullion

 With four of the largest mints in the world, the United States boasts the biggest and most diverse precious metal sector.
 Each one of the four United States mints—in Philadelphia, Denver, San Francisco, and West Point—is responsible for producing all US coins.

 Only governments and sovereign nations have the authority to mint coins as a form of currency.
 To be legitimate, coins must meet specific standards.
-The country of issue, the year of issue, and the denomination are all necessary to be accepted as currency or legal tender.
+Coins must show the country, year, and denomination to be accepted as currency.
 Some coins have mintmarks that serve as records of where they were produced.

 silvertowne 1 54 1452801021